Jesse Bennett is a registered patent attorney who focuses his practice on patent preparation, prosecution, and related counseling.

 Mr. Bennett is a member of the firm's Patent Operations Committee.
 In 2015, he was honored as King County Bar Association Volunteer of the Year.
-Mr. Bennett was named a top patent practitioner in 2016 and 2017 by IAM Patent 1000 – The World’s Leading Patent Practitioners.
+Mr. Bennett was named a top patent practitioner in 2020 and the four years immediately preceding by IAM Patent 1000 – The World’s Leading Patent Practitioners.

 Insights View All

 University of Florida, B.S., Computer Engineering (2006) cum laude

 Florida State University Business Law Review, Articles Selection Committee Member

 Washington State Patent Law Association, Member

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.

 DO NOT CONVEY TO US ANY INFORMATION YOU REGARD AS CONFIDENTIAL UNTIL A FORMAL CLIENT-ATTORNEY RELATIONSHIP HAS BEEN ESTABLISHED.